Teriks/giftoa/README.md

 **or**

-You can specify a directory containing .jpg or .jpeg files, the images in the directory will be used as frames for the animation.
+You can specify a directory containing JPEG files, the images in the directory will be used as frames for the animation.

 They will be sorted in natural order by name, so you should include some kind of frame number at the beginning or end of each file name.

+Only JPEG files will be considered, other types of files will be ignored.

 If you do this, you must specify the name of the output executable explicitly.